hominee/grsql/README.md

 ```sh
 cargo build --bin client
 ```
-It will insert the file `input.txt` into remote server, then read it, update its id and finally delete it.
+It will insert the file's content `input.txt` into remote server, then read it, update its id and finally delete it.

 ## Development